Skin Bioengineering Laboratory

 Our laboratory is uniquely positioned to address some of the challenges in burns treatment.
 As part of the Victorian Adult Burns Service, which provides the state wide service for all adult severely injured burn patients, we are committed to a bench to bedside model of research to provide our patients with lifesaving therapies.

-Cultured Epithelial Autografts (CEA) for treatment of burns
+Cultured Epithelial Autograft (CEA)

 Tissue-engineering a Human Skin Equivalent (HSE)

 A major limitation of CEA sheets is that they require signals from the dermis in vivo to proliferate and to form functional skin upon grafting and cannot be used alone to treat deep burns .
 Our long term goal is to develop an autologous skin composite to replace both dermis and epidermis in a one stage procedure.
 We are currently conducting experiments to determine optimal methods for keratinocyte culture on commercially available ‘dermal’ scaffolds.
-HSEs are subsequently tested in animal mouse models.
+HSEs are also tested in animal mouse models.

 Optimising Adult Keratinocyte Growth Conditions